-You will receive 16 marksheets and should enter your name, Examination Number and the Centre Number on each one, using the 2B pencil provided.
+You will receive 16 marksheets and should enter your RCP code, examination number and the centre number on each one, using the 2B pencil provided.
 Use CAPITAL LETTERS.
-Some Examination Numbers and Centre Numbers have only two or three digits, so you should put zero(s) before the number to make it up to four digits.
-For example '123' should be entered as '0123'.
+Some examination numbers and centre numbers have only two or three digits, so you should put zero(s) before the number to make it up to four digits.
+For example, '123' should be entered as '0123'.

-You should hand the appropriate marksheets to the examiners when you arrive at each Station.
+Please hand the appropriate marksheets to the examiners when you arrive at each station.

 The examiners record their marks independently and without conferring.
-During the examination, no examiner knows the marks you have scored at any other Station.
-Do not be concerned by the fact the examiners may be writing on the marksheets during the Station, as they are asked to make written comments on candidates' performance, both positive and negative.
+During the examination, no examiner knows the marks you have scored at any other station.
+Do not be concerned by the fact the examiners may be writing on the marksheets during the station, as they are asked to make written comments on candidates' performance, both positive and negative.